Upgrading from CarrierWave

 Shrine.plugin :sequel

-include ImageUploader::Attachment(:avatar)end
+include ImageUploader::Attachment(:avatar)

 #<attachment>=